Davis Polk & Wardwell LLP - The Inside View

 Firm profile

-Davis Polk & Wardwell LLP is an elite global law firm with world-class practices across the board.
-Industry-leading companies and global financial institutions know they can rely on us for their most challenging legal and business matters.
-The firm’s top-flight capabilities are grounded in a distinguished history of 170 years, and our global, forward-looking focus is supported by offices strategically located in the world’s key financial centers and political capitals.
+Davis Polk is one of the world’s preeminent law firms, advising industry-leading companies and financial institutions on their most challenging legal and business matters.
+The firm’s top-flight capabilities are grounded in a distinguished history of 170 years, and its global, forward-looking orientation is supported by offices strategically located in the world’s key financial centers and political capitals.
 More than 1,000 lawyers collaborate seamlessly across practice groups and geographies to provide clients with exceptional service, sophisticated advice and creative, practical solutions.

 Recruitment